slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 ### Handle Responses

 If you're not yet familiar with the Slack Web API response format, read the [Evaluating responses](https://api.slack.com/web#responses) guide to understand it.
-All Web API responses contain a JSON object, which always contains a top-level boolean property "ok", indicating success or failure.
+All Web API responses contain a JSON object, which always contains a top-level boolean property `"ok"`, indicating success or failure.

 ```json
 {